DeepBrainChain/DBC-DOC/DBC_install/DBC computing node deployment.md

 > If the GPU part is displayed as N/A, it can be ignored.
 Other parts show N/A or empty, please correct it manually and restart DBC

+## Check whether the machine is correctly added to the computing power network
++ Use the official client node to view
++ Mine pool build client node
++ For the above two points, please see: https://github.com/DeepBrainChain/DBC-DOC/blob/master/DBC_install/%E6%90%AD%E5%BB%BADBC%E5%AE%A2%E6%88%B7 %E7%AB%AF%E8%8A%82%E7%82%B9.md
++ About client nodes: It is recommended that each mining pool set up 2 or more client nodes to ensure that the network can still be normal when the official nodes or other mining pools provide nodes are offline.
+If there are too few client nodes in the network or hang Too much drop will affect the rental situation of the machine.
+The client node construction can start a container to deploy on other servers without taking up too much resources.

 ## Machine on the chain